 Yummy Yummy

 Ooly makes shopping for simple joy fun again!
-Your child will be sure to enjoy these scented glitter pens.
+Your child will surely enjoy these scented glitter pens.

 Plus-Plus Puzzle

-This chick puzzle is made from mini Plus-Plus pieces and doesn’t break apart after fitting together.
+This chick puzzle is made from mini Plus-Plus pieces and doesn’t come apart once assembled.
 (Umm, yes, please.)

 Happy Easter, Mouse!